flowolf/yessssms/README.md

 YesssSMS let's you send SMS via yesss.at's website.
 Regular rates apply and a contract or prepaid plan is needed.

+:warning: It appears that Yesss has pulled the web SMS feature from their customer page in February 2023.
+This unfortunately breaks YesssSMS.
+Other MVNOs are probably also broken. :warning:

 Alternatively you can use MVNOs (Mobile Virtual Network Operators) that use the kontomanager.at web interface.
 These include: